robgetschmann/Mutt/README.md

 ## Customization

-I have a top level _muttrc_ file usually named _muttrc-personal_.
+I have a top level _.mutt/muttrc_ file usually named _muttrc-personal_.
 This contains the configuration for my home e-mail setup.
 I typically also create a second _muttrc-work_ file which I use for work related email.